Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 • Potential tax disadvantages: While the tax filing process is simpler for sole proprietors, they sometimes face potential tax disadvantages, such as paying income and self-employment taxes on business profits, which might be higher than those for other business structures.

-Related: How to form a Washington LLC
+Related: How To Form A Washington LLC

 Steps to Start a Sole Proprietorship in Washington